-If Peru is your main travel destination for these vacations, make sure to follow these tips and make the most of your experience.
+If Peru is your main travel destination for your next vacation trip, make sure to follow these tips and make the most of your experience.
 Don’t be a typical tourist and get to know our country and culture in-depth.
 Let us teach you how to Peru in a real way!

-Before coming to Peru, some travelers think Machu Picchu is the only attraction in the country, but this is not the case.
-This Andean gem is known for its culture and natural diversity, so we can assure you there’s so much to do you would consider visiting Peru again.
+Before coming to Peru, some travelers think Machu Picchu is the only attraction in the country, but that is not the case.
+This Andean gem is known for its culture and natural diversity, so we can assure you there’s so much to do you would consider visiting our country again.

 For those looking for a unique and unforgettable experience through the country of the Incas, here we have gathered some Peru travel advice that will surely optimize your adventure through our country.